Boeing Secures $173 Million U.S. Air Force Contract

 Key Takeaways:

-• Boeing received a $173 million U.S. Air Force contract for eight additional MH-139A Grey Wolf helicopters, including training and sustainment support.
+• Boeing secured a $173 million U.S. Air Force contract for eight additional MH-139A Grey Wolf helicopters, increasing their total under contract to 34.

-• The MH-139A Grey Wolf, based on the Leonardo AW139 platform, is designed for critical missions such as security patrol, search and rescue, and protecting intercontinental ballistic missile fields, offering increased speed, range, and payload.
+• The MH-139A Grey Wolf is designed for critical national security missions, including security patrol, search and rescue, and protecting intercontinental ballistic missile fields.

 See a mistake?
 Contact us.